AngiusHamilton1/SMUL-assignment3/README.md

 - **`network_architecture.py`:** Implements the CNN architecture used for environmental sound classification.

 This architecture supports robust feature extraction for variable-length audio samples, enabling state-of-the-art performance on the ESC-50 dataset.
+####Please take note to the PATHS for the Audio set and Metasat on the code and adjust according to how you have set up in your device.

 ## Results
 The model achieved significant performance improvements on the ESC-50 dataset, with state-of-the-art accuracy when using data augmentation and cross-validation.